farcasterxyz/fname-registry/README.md

 ## Deploying

 Once a change is merged it is deployed automatically.
-Check the GitHub Actions workflow result to confirm whether the deploy was successful.
+Check the GitHub Actions workflow result to confirm whether the deployment was successful.

 ## Updating Node.js version